fastify/fastify-websocket/README.md

 In this case, it will respond with a 404 error on every unregistered route, closing the incoming upgrade connection requests.

-However you can still define a wildcard route, that will be used as default handler.
+However, you can still define a wildcard route, that will be used as default handler.

 ```js
 'use strict'